franck-gaspoz/CommandLine.NetCore/README.md

     ```csharp
     // arguments mapping to concrete types
-    // also accepts an OperationContext parameter placed anywhere
+    // also accepts an CommandContext parameter placed anywhere
     // also accepts explicit mapping of arguments, with positional references in syntax, and no result
     // avoid repeating the command arguments declarations (Param, Opt)
     void MyOperation( string arg0, bool arg1 , ..)